-TIME CHANGE – November 4th, 2018 Daylight Savings Time ends.
-At that time California will be one hour behind Arizona’s time.
-All ranges, whether in California or Arizona are scheduled in Arizona Local Time.
-Ensure your range request times are adjusted to reflect the time change, otherwise take the chance of your range not being properly scheduled.
-(Arizona to Zulu = AZ Local + 7 / California to Zulu = CA Local + 8)
+TIME CHANGE – Currently California is on the same time as Yuma, Arizona (During Daylight Savings Time).
+Next change will be November 3rd, 2019 Daylight Savings Ends.
+At that time California's time will be one hour behind Yuma, Arizona’s time.
+Ensure your range request times are adjusted to reflect the time change in RFMSS, otherwise take the chance of your range not being properly scheduled (Ranges are always scheduled in Yuma Local Time).

 - The correct way to enter a co-use on a request: The unit that has the airspace in a reserved/pending status will be the unit that shall make the co-use comment in their RFMSS request for each and every piece of airspace (see figure-1 below).
 If the unit giving the co-use does not cover the entire period needed for the requesting co-use unit, then the unit requesting the co-use shall enter a request for the additional time desired.